JohnRomanelis/torchbox_lib/README.md

 # torchbox
-A small library containing tools (toolbox) that will help in the development of neural networks.
+A small library containing tools (like a toolbox) that will help in the development of neural networks.

 ## Installation
 - Clone this repository